imgag/ngs-bits/doc/GSvar/variant_publication.md

 ### LOVD upload fails with the error `None of the given transcripts for this variant are configured in LOVD.`

 LOVD does not supported all RefSeq transcripts.
 A full list of supported transcripts for each gene can be found in the [LOVD documentation](https://databases.lovd.nl/shared/transcripts).

+*Note:* If the variant list contains RefSeq transcripts, the desired transcript can be selected in the drop-down menu behind the HGVS.g entry.
+Transcripts supported by LOVD are have a LOVD icon next to them!

 --